rainerbrendle/txlog/README.md

 # txlog
-in memory transaction log (for events and actions)
+In-memory transaction log (for events and actions)

 An in-memory structure to manage transactions of operations for a distributed environment.